ridvank/UIImageViewWithWords/README.md

 ## Usage

 This library has a very basic usage at all.
 I supposed that you have already created an UIImageView.
 After that with one line code you are going to have a word imageView.
+This component is totaly written with Swift.

 ```swift
 imageView.imageWithString(word: "Ridvan Kucuk", color: nil, circular: true)